sanjuraj-c/automated-review-rating-system/README.md

 By processing and analyzing review text using natural language processing techniques, this system helps businesses quickly identify the sentiment of customer feedback, monitor product performance, and make data-driven decisions without manual intervention.

 # Dataset description
-This project combines multiple publicly available review datasets collected in two phases.
-Each dataset contains user-generated product reviews along with corresponding rating scores.
-Below is a brief description of the datasets used:
+To build the automated review rating system, data was gathered in two phases from various sources containing customer reviews along with corresponding ratings.
+The objective was to retain only the review text and rating fields after cleaning and preprocessing.

-Phase 1 Datasets
+Phase 1 Datasets:
-1.E-commerce Product Reviews (Electronics)
+1. Amazon Echo Product Reviews

+-Columns included metadata such as page URL, title, review color, review date, and more.

+-After inspection, unnecessary and mostly null-filled columns were dropped.

-Contains reviews of electronic products including features like review text, rating, review title, date, and verification status.
-After preprocessing, only the review text and rating columns were retained.
+-Only the review text and rating columns were retained.

+-Null values and duplicates were removed.

+2. Amazon Product Reviews

+-Contained product categories and user review details.

+-Similar cleaning steps were applied: dropped unneeded columns and removed rows with missing review text.

+-No duplicates were found.

-2.Amazon General Product Reviews
+3. ChatGPT Product Reviews
-A larger collection of various product reviews.
-The dataset included review headers, review body, and rating fields.
-Null and unnecessary fields were removed before combining.

-3.ChatGPT User Reviews
-A small but clean set of reviews with rating and review text, requiring minimal cleaning.
-All columns were retained after removing irrelevant ones.
+-A small set of reviews with rating and review date.

-4.Amazon Product Reviews
+-No missing or duplicate values were present.

+-Cleaned to keep only necessary fields.

+4. Amazon General Reviews

-Includes detailed Amazon reviews with fields like reviewer name, helpful votes, review summary, and rating.
-Only the core fields relevant to review text and rating were used after preprocessing.
+-Included fields like reviewer ID, helpfulness votes, review summary, and time.

+-Columns with missing or irrelevant data were removed.

+-Ensured that all reviews were valid and unique.

-After cleaning, these were merged together into a single combined dataset called Cleaned Dataset 1.
+➡These cleaned datasets were combined to form Cleaned Dataset 1.

-Phase 2 Datasets
+Phase 2 Datasets:
-1.Cosmetic Product Reviews (MakeupAlley)
+1. MakeupAlley Cosmetic Product Reviews

+-Each entry included product review, rating, and date.

+-All entries were clean with no missing or duplicate records.

-This dataset contains reviews of cosmetic products with corresponding ratings and product names.
-Cleaned to retain only the review text and rating.
+-Retained only the review text and rating columns.

-2.Women’s Clothing E-commerce Reviews
+2. Women’s Clothing E-commerce Reviews

+-Included customer demographics and feedback information.

-Contains user feedback on women’s clothing products, including customer age, department, and detailed reviews.
-After removing null values and duplicates, only essential fields like review text and rating were kept.
+-After cleaning, only the review text and rating were kept.

+-Null values and a single duplicate were removed.

+➡These cleaned datasets were combined to form Cleaned Dataset 2.

-These were merged into Cleaned Dataset 2, and then both cleaned datasets from phase 1 and phase 2 were finally combined to form the complete dataset used for training and evaluation.
+Finally, both Cleaned Dataset 1 and Cleaned Dataset 2 were merged into a single dataset used for model training.
+Only reviews with meaningful content and valid rating labels were preserved.